• Home

 • Estate Planning for clients with property in multiple states.

-The most common misconceptions about Estate planning in Washington is that a clients primary focus should be saving estate taxes and avoiding probate.
-There are no federal or state estate taxes on estates with less than $2 million per person and so do not impact most families.
+The most common misconceptions about Estate planning in Washington is that a client's primary focus should be saving estate taxes and avoiding probate.
+There are no federal or state estate taxes on estates with less than $2.2 million and so these taxes do not impact most families.
 Washington State has one of the cheapest probates in the country and has a lot of nice protections for your family.
 There is no way to guarantee that probate will not be necessary and for many clients probate is beneficial.

 At Phinney Estate Law we think the primary focus should be on creating a plan that matches the unique needs of the client.
 We have worked with newlyweds, young families, single business owners, blended families, the terminally ill, and unmarried couples.
 It is our experience that each family, no matter how traditional or non-traditional, is truly unique and, once you get to know them, have unique needs.
 Our job is to help our clients to select the right people to fill the important decision making roles and make the best choices that will protect themselves and their loved ones in a crisis and after they are gone.